Honduras national football team: 1970 World Cup and the Football War

 In the first game against El Salvador, Honduras won 1–0 in Tegucigalpa on 8 June 1969.
 Honduras were coached by Carlos Padilla Velásquez and the only goal of the game was scored by Leonard Welch.
 Honduras lost the second game 3–0 in San Salvador, and a play-off was required in the Azteca Stadium in Mexico City on 27 June.
-El Salvador won 3–2 to qualify and eliminate Honduras.
+El Salvador won 3–2 to qualify and eliminate Honduras from the qualifications.

 1982 World Cup

 Honduras won the 1981 CONCACAF Championship and qualified for the World Cup for the first time in 1982.
 Despite drawing against the hosts Spain and Northern Ireland, both 1–1, they were eliminated in the first round after losing their last match to Yugoslavia 1–0.

 Honduras finished second in the 1985 CONCACAF Championship, losing their final match 2–1 against Canada, who went on to qualify for the 1986 World Cup.
 Their next major accomplishment was being runners-up at the 1991 CONCACAF Gold Cup, losing against the host nation, the United States.

 For the 1998 World Cup, Jamaica and Mexico eliminated Honduras at the third round stage.
 Despite Honduras's overwhelming 11–3 victory against Saint Vincent & the Grenadines, Jamaica defeated Mexico at Independence Park, Kingston, allowing the Reggae Boys to advance to the next round.